Our Fort Lauderdale Mold Damage Lawyers are Here to Help

 In addition to creating a smelly environment and causing you to feel ill, mold is a silent cause of South Florida property damage.
 Toxic mold can start and multiply simply because of high humidity levels in your home.
 The property damage to your home can be as much as a hurricane, so it pays to be aware of just what mold is and how to stop is as soon as it is detected.
 Doing so will minimize the repairs and replacements you will have to make to ceilings, drywall, carpets, tiles and to any furnishings where mold has taken hold.
 There is no easy solution for mold growth as the wall, ceiling or item where it is growing has to be removed, properly disposed of, or thrown away by a licensed mold-removal professional.
 You’ll need to hire a mold inspector and if mold is detected, you’ll also have to hire a mold-removal team.
 With all of this going on, issues arise and you make have a dispute with your insurance company.
-Save yourself that headache and contact a Fort Lauderdale property damage law firm right away.
+Save yourself that headache and contact a Fort Lauderdale mold damage attorney right away.

 How Can I Tell if I Have Mold in My Home?

 The easiest way to find mold around your home is to smell for it.
-Mold growth even in the early stages produces an unmistakeable “musty” odor.
+Mold growth even in the early stages produces an unmistakable “musty” odor.
 It’s not that the smell might be mold as mold causes that smell and often you’ll experience allergy-like symptoms that go hand-in-hand.
 Such symptoms include but are not limited to sneezing, coughing, wheezing, itchy eyes and throat and skin irritation.
 All of these symptoms may be attributable to toxic mold infestation.
 You thought you might have allergies?
 You probably have mold.

 Mold Damage Insurance Claims in South Florida